Fluconazole

 Fluconazole is an antifungal medication used for a number of fungal infections.
-This includes candidiasis, blastomycosis, coccidioidomycosis, cryptococcosis, histoplasmosis, dermatophytosis, and pityriasis versicolor.
+These include candidiasis, blastomycosis, coccidioidomycosis, cryptococcosis, histoplasmosis, dermatophytosis, and tinea versicolor.
 It is also used to prevent candidiasis in those who are at high risk such as following organ transplantation, low birth weight babies, and those with low blood neutrophil counts.
 It is given either by mouth or by injection into a vein.

 Common side effects include vomiting, diarrhea, rash, and increased liver enzymes.
 Serious side effects may include liver problems, QT prolongation, and seizures.
-During pregnancy it may increase the risk of miscarriage while large doses may cause birth defects.
+Use during pregnancy it may increase the risk of miscarriage or birth defects.
 Fluconazole is in the azole antifungal family of medication.
 It is believed to work by affecting the fungal cellular membrane.